altocodenl/tagaway-mobile/tagaway/lib/readme.md

          - Untag piv in someone else's sharebox
          - Note: tagging/untagging from sharebox view is different than doing it from cloud view
       - Autodelete
-- Home: score (all organized + organized today)
-- You're all done:
-   - Show "score" (list of tags and the amount of pivs of each); when you click on each, it takes you to cloud (tag + month).
-   - Show button to "keep on going", which jumps to the previous page with unorganized pivs
-- Small improvements
-   - Long tap to open while tagging or deleting to see piv
-   - Start button should disappear on "you're all done"
-   - Add select all button when starting to delete already
-   - Back button should not take you to login
-   - In uploaded, reset of slide bar when going to a previous month
-   - Edit/delete tags view, remove those features from tag list (Note from Tom: I think it should be on both places).
-This should be on querySelector
-   - Confirm on delete single uploaded piv
-   - Update number of pivs when deleting uploaded
-   - Swipe sideways to navigate months in uploaded
-   - Put hometags at top of tagging list
-   - When it says "you are all done", add button that takes you to the next non empty page
-   - Tag as organized/unorganized
-- Info view for each piv on both cloud & local
-- Finish annotated source code: tagService, storeService, tools.

 -----

 - Draggable selection
 - Delete iOS bursts
 - Tutorial (Tom)